Explore the wetlands and its wildlife throughout the year, using our self-guided resources.

-In addition to the self-guided resources provided at other Centres (web link to self-guided section), we have a range of equipment that schools are free to use during their visit.
-This includes binoculars, microscopes, bug pots, magnifying glasses, FSC identification guides, soft toys and a migration map.
+In addition to the self-guided resources provided at other Centres, we have a range of equipment that schools are free to use during their visit.
+This includes binoculars, microscopes, bug pots, magnifying glasses, and FSC identification guides.

 Daily swan feeds

-There are swan feeds with a live commentary at 11am and 2pm.
+There are swan feeds with a live commentary at 12noon.
 These are open to the general public but schools are welcomed.
-The swan feeds take place daily, October to March.
+The swan feeds take place daily, Jan-early March.

-Take a ‘walk on the wild side’ and look for wild flowers, insects such as bees, butterflies and dragonflies, and birds such as swallows and skylarks.
+Explore the further reaches of the reserve (June and July) and look for wild flowers, insects such as bees, butterflies and dragonflies, and birds such as warblers and cuckoos.